prachi-chauhan/Online-music-store-website/README.md

 This is a fully functional website of an online music store named 'music master': provides usability for an admin and a native user: Allows slection of songs from cart using 'search by genre/name' and checkout the order.
 Keeps an elusive track of the order history of the user.
+Admin can add more songs to the cart.